freesinger/network-arch/Courses/TCP_Incast/Incast.md

 #### 5.2 Delayed ACKs and High Resolution Timers

+- *2*  mechanisms:

+  - Modify the OS to use high resolution timers: facilitate RTO timers with the **granularity（粒度）**of hundreds of  microseconds

+  - Turn off delayef ACKs wherever possible:  disabling de- layed ACKs is expected to improve performance for RTO timer values of 40ms or less

+- The increased number of smoothed RTT spikes represent more frequent, unnecessary congestion timeout events, another piece of evidence that indicates that **the congestion window is being over-driven when delay ACKs are turned off**.

 #### 5.3 Workload and Testbed

+- The **variable-fragment workload** does not fully reflect the complex dynamics of the incast pathology.

+- First, whatever sub-optimal behavior we see with regard to delayed ACKs is **workload independent**.

+- Second, because our results are different from [11\], and we ensured that all application and transport level parameters are **reproduced**, the different results suggest that the **different network environment associated with a differ- ent testbed** would **play a part**.

+- Also, in agreement with the observation in Figure 6, the sub-optimal behavior for 200us RTO value is **independent** of the presence or absence of de- layed ACKs.

 ### 6. Quantitative Models

 #### 6.1 Model Description

+- *2* critical insights into potential TCP fixes to help address the Incast problem:

+  -  For large RTO timer values, **reducing the RTO timer** value is a first-order mitigation.

+  - For smaller RTO timer values, **intelligently controlling the inter-packet wait time** becomes crucial.

 #### 6.2 Qualitative Refinements

+- ##### Several elements to the refinements:

+1. As the number of senders increase, the number of RTO events per sender increases. **Beyond a certain number of senders**, the number of RTO events is **constant**.

+2. When a network resource becomes saturated, it is **saturated at the same time for all senders.**

+3.  **After a congestion event, the senders enter the TCP RTO state**.
+The RTO timer expires at each sender with a uniform distribution in time and a constant delay after the congestion event.

+4. T（T is the width of the uniform distribution in time） increases as the number of senders increases.
+However, T is bounded.

+- ##### Three distinct regions in the goodput graph:

+1.

 ### 7. Conclusions and Future Work